 - Whether you are on a slope – You will notice significant differences in your braking distance when going downhill, uphill or even when level.

 - The quality of your vehicle’s suspension – More importantly, how well your suspension is maintained.

 The most important point to remember here is that doubling speed more than doubles braking distance.
-Even just a small increase in speed will cause a substantial increasing in braking distance.
+Even just a small increase in speed will cause a substantial increase in braking distance.

 Overall Stopping Distance